-Flowers turn into small green fruit which ripens to reddish-purple and then blue.
-The berry is covered in a powdery white coating which is called the bloom.
+Flowers turn into small green fruit that ripen to reddish-purple and then blue.
+The blueberry is covered in a powdery white coating called the bloom.
 This coating helps to protect the fruit.
-The bloom provides a longer shelf life once the berry is picked but in my household, this is not a problem as berries are eaten within hours of picking!
+The bloom provides a longer shelf life once the blueberry is picked but in my household, this is not a problem as berries are eaten straight off the bushes!

 To collect your harvest of blueberries, gently twist the fruit off the branch.
-When fruit is ready, they should easily come away from the branch.
+When fruit is ready, they should come away easily.